ku-sldg/plih/_state/2-Locations-and-State.md

 ## Discussion

+As noted earlier, adding mutable state changes the world.
+Our interprter becomes significantly more complex due to the miriad of ways effectful computing manifests itself.
+However, the world is a stateful place.
+Some operations - IO is the best example - simply cannot be easily modeled without introducing store and mutable state.
+Ironically, the monad was introduced to handle defining just these sorts of things in functional languages.

+We abandoned two things that will reappear in later chapters.
+First, we have done no typechecking.
+That is coming soon, but is again complicated by the shared, mutable properties of storage.
+Second is monadic modeling.
+We used the `Reader` monad to specifically represent the local storage computational feature.
+Soon we will introduce the `State` monad to represent the mutable store computational feature.
+The fun really starts when we combine all these things together into a glorious integrated interpreter!
+That will be awhile, but it is coming.

 ## Definitions

 - Imperative language - An imperative language uses sequencing as the dominant control structure and uses variables to communicate values.
 Imperative languages have a mutable store.